 No.

-No, I'm remembering this differently, and you're messing up my story.
+I'm remembering this differently, and you're messing up my story.

-But anyways, you weren't all dressed in fancy pants.
+But anyways, you weren't all dressed in fancy pants, and people didn't realize it was you right away.

-I mean, I'm dressed like I dress every day with one of the I didn't say that, but they see you on TV and you were just the every man.
+I didn't say that, but they see you on TV, and you were just the everyman.

 I thought it was very funny.

-Oh, the people here are wonderful.
+Well, the people here are wonderful.

 It's going to be an interesting night tonight, that's for sure.

-Um, you know, let me give you another example.
+You know, let me give you another example.

-I mean, we now know just the news.com.
+I mean, we now know justthenews.com.

-We know that a recently retired supervisory agent for the FBI told Congress, this is Comer's committee behind closed doors yesterday that the Bureau tipped off Joe Biden's team and the Secret Service in late 2020 about a plan to interview Hunter Biden in the criminal tax probe, corroborating allegations by two IRS whistleblowers.
+We know that a recently retired supervisory agent for the FBI told Congress, this is Comer's committee, behind closed doors yesterday that the Bureau tipped off Joe Biden's team and the Secret Service in late 2020 about a plan to interview Hunter Biden in the criminal tax probe, corroborating allegations by two IRS whistleblowers.

 Tomorrow, we have whistleblower number two.